 Best things to do in San Antonio

 The River Walk, also known as Paseo del Rio, is situated 20 feet below street level and spans 15 miles long.
 The five miles located in downtown San Antonio is the most popular section of the river, home to shops, museums, hotels, restaurants and more.
-The stone pathways that make up the area are peppered with mariachi bands and river taxis that entertain people while they gaze at the beautiful architecture that surrounds them.
+The stone pathways that make up this particular area are peppered with mariachi bands and river taxis that entertain people while they gaze at the beautiful architecture that surrounds them.

-In the last decade, San Antonio has started to hold its own in the craft beer market.
-If whiskey and beer are your go-tos, and you're of drinking age, then a tour of Ranger Creek Brewing and Distillery is in order.
+If whiskey and beer are your go-tos, then a tour of Ranger Creek Brewing and Distillery is in order.
 Since opening in 2010, Ranger Creek has been a beloved “brewstillery” of San Antonio offering $10 tours that include a tasting and a souvenir pint glass.
 Beware: The tours fill up quickly so make sure to purchase a ticket in advance.

 Set amidst the backdrop of a Spanish Colonial mansion, the McNay Art Museum is a sight to behold.
-The museum is named after artist Marion Koogler McNay, who moved to San Antonio in 1926.
-McNay began construction on the house that would become the museum in 1926 and, all throughout the 1920s, she worked to build an art collection which came to include pieces by Van Gogh, Georgia O'Keeffe, and Picasso, but today, the museum has expanded to include 22,000 pieces of art, mostly from the 19th- and 20th-centuries.
+The museum is named after artist and art collector Marion Koogler McNay, who moved to San Antonio from Ohio in 1926.
+McNay began construction on a house in 1926 that would become the McNay Art Museum, the first modern art museum of Texas, in 1954.
+During her lifetime, McNay collected over 700 works of art by Diego Rivera, Van Gogh, Georgia O'Keeffe, and Picasso, but today, the museum has expanded to include 22,000 pieces of art, mostly from the 19th- and 20th-centuries.

-First Fridays is a monthly festival that takes over Southtown the frist Friday of every month.
-Live music, food offerings and art are set up all around the area between 6pm and 10pm.
-We highly suggest spending time exploring the Blue Star Contemporary Art Musum and all the galleries found in the King William Historic District.
+First Fridays is a free monthly festival that takes over Southtown on (you guessed it) the first Friday of every month.
+Live music, food offerings and open art galleries are what you can expect during San Antonio’s longest running art walk.
+We highly suggest spending time exploring the Blue Star Contemporary Art Museum and all the galleries found in the King William Historic District on First Friday.

-The annual Fiesta festival originated in 1891 as a way to memorialize the Battle of the Alamo and the Battle of San Jacinto.
-The city’s biggest festival takes place every April and now includes over one hundred events happening all around town.
-Make sure to check out the Battle of Flowers Parade, which draws crowds in the tens of thousands and is the only parade planned and directed by women.
+The annual Fiesta festival originated in 1891 as a way to memorialize the heroes at the Battles of the Alamo and San Jacinto.
+Today, the city’s biggest festival takes place over 10 days in April and includes over one hundred events around town.
+Make sure to check out the Battle of Flowers Parade, which draws crowds in the tens of thousands, and is the only parade planned and directed by women.
 The Texas Cavaliers River Parade, held in the San Antonio River, and the nighttime Fiesta Flambeau Parade, which claims to be America’s largest illuminated parade, are also worth attending.